-Protecting You in Cases of Illegal Possession, Cultivation, & Distribution
+Protecting You In Cases Of Illegal Possession, Cultivation And Distribution

-Florida has historically been steadfast in their refusal to decriminalize marijuana and has given harsh penalties to those found using the substance.
-This past November, however, the State of Florida finally recognized the medical benefits of marijuana and legalized it for medical use.
+Florida has historically been steadfast in its refusal to decriminalize marijuana and has given harsh penalties to those found using the substance.
+This past November, however, the state of Florida finally recognized the medical benefits of marijuana and legalized it for medical use.
 This has caused a lot of confusion, though.

-Marijuana is now legal in the State of Florida for medicinal purposes only, meaning that an individual needs credentialed permission to use it medically, and outside of that institution, it is still illegal.
-The State of Florida will still crack down hard on those who have been found illegally cultivating the substance, selling it privately, possessing large quanities, and even with a medicinal permission, possessing larger quantities than are allowed.
+Marijuana is now legal in the state for medicinal purposes only, meaning that an individual needs credentialed permission to use it medically, and outside of that institution, it is still illegal.
+The state of Florida will still crack down hard on those who have been found illegally cultivating the substance, selling it privately, possessing large quantities, and even with medicinal permission, possessing larger quantities than are allowed.

-The new law has been passed for the purposes of helping individuals with cancer and other significant illnesses cope with symptoms and manage pain.
-It has not established a free for fall in marijuana use without any repercussions.
+The new law has been passed for the purpose of helping individuals with cancer and other significant illnesses cope with symptoms and manage pain.
+It has not established a free-for-all in marijuana use without any repercussions.
 If you have been charged with one of the following, call our Tallahassee criminal defense attorneys for help.

-- Illegal Possession: Less than 20 grams is a misdemeanor, while more than 20 grams is a Third Degree Felony.
-Penalties range from 1 to 5 years in prison.
+- Illegal possession: Less than 20 grams is a misdemeanor, while more than 20 grams is a third-degree felony.
+Penalties range from one to five years in prison.

-- Cultivation: Depending on the circumstances, could be charges as a Third, Second, or First Degree felony, most likely ranging from 5 to 30 years in prison.
+- Cultivation: Depending on the circumstances, could be charged as a third, second or first degree felony, most likely ranging from five to 30 years in prison.

-- Distribution: This can also be charged as a Third, Second, or Third Degree Felony, ranging in prison sentences from 3 to 30 years for a first offense.
+- Distribution: This can also be charged as a third, second or third degree felony, ranging in prison sentences from three to 30 years for a first offense.